jacquev6/LowVoltage/README.rst

     $ pip install LowVoltage

+..
+Warning, these are NOT doctests because doctests aren't displayed on GitHub.

 Import the package and create a connection (assuming your ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables are set)::

     >>> from LowVoltage import *